syncfusion-content/javascript-docs/js/HeatMap/Color-Mapping.md

 * Color mapping is used to indicate values as colors instead of numerical values.
 For example, if a HeatMap represents a data from 0 to 100. `ColorMapping` is used to specify a color for lower value and higher value.
 For any value between two values, a medium color will be automatically be chosen.

-* The heatmap [color](/api/js/ejheatmap#members:colormappingcollection-color "color") property is used to specify the color for heatmap data.
-The color will be set for lower and higher value.For any value between two values, a medium color will be automatically be chosen.
+* The heatmap [color](/api/js/ejheatmap#members:colormappingcollection-color "color") property is used to specify the color for starting range of heatmap datasource.

-* The heatmap [value](/api/js/ejheatmap#members:colormappingcollection-value "value") property is used to specify the values for heatmap column data.
-If we specify a value as 0 and 100, the heatmap column is filled randomly with values between 0 to 100.
+* The heatmap [value](/api/js/ejheatmap#members:colormappingcollection-value "value") property is used to specify the values for starting range of heatmap datasource.

 In color mapping, when white color is set to value 0 and red color is set for value 30, as shown below.